-Finally, the paper is most closely related to the literature on the role of divisive political symbols, which mainly focuses on their removal.
-While Rahnama (2023) shows that removing Confederate symbols induced cross-groups reconciliation, other papers find evidence of a backlash effect, with increased votes for political parties sustaining the ideologies represented in monuments (Rozenas et al. 2022, Villamil et al. 2021).
+Finally, the paper is most closely related to the literature on the effect of political protests (Madestam et al. (2013)) and the one on the role of divisive political symbols, which mainly focuses on their removal.
+While Rahnama (2023) shows that removing Confederate symbols induced cross-groups reconciliation, other papers find evidence of a backlash effect, with increased votes for political parties sustaining the ideologies represented in monuments (Rozenas et al. (2022), Villamil et al. (2021)).
 Finally, Williams (2021) finds that living in an area with many Confederate street names predicts larger Black-white labor-market differentials today, through a discrimination mechanism.

 I contribute to this literature in several ways.
-First, I focus on a new outcome - outmigration - and show that in the absence of political counteractions, hostile symbols can lead to relocation (in line with Tiebout (1956)'s voting-with-one's-feet argument and Hirschman (1970)'s voice-or-exit framework).
+First, I focus on a new outcome - outmigration - and show that in the absence of political counteractions, hostile symbols can lead to relocation (in line with Tiebout 1956's voting-with-one's-feet argument and Hirschman (1970)'s voice-or-exit framework).
 Second, I study the moment of construction, when symbols served their original intimidatory purpose.
 Finally, and most importantly, I introduce into the literature the first IV approach and the first experimental evidence, which both leverage exogenous variation in exposure to symbols to isolate the causal effects of the symbols on individuals' behavior.
 These approaches are necessary to address the endogeneity issue in the existing literature, namely the issue that underlying shocks in ideology induce both construction of monuments and individual behavioral responses, casting doubt on any direct effect of monuments.
-This type of concern is the same faced by papers studying the effect of political protests in isolation from the shifts in ideology that generates them, such as Madestam et al. (2013).